openblockcc/openblock-resource/README.md

   - Translation tools

-    - **translate:extract** used to extract all i18n content within resources identified as community official extensions
+    - **i18n-extract** used to extract all i18n content within resources identified as community official extensions

-    - **translate:push** used to push the extracted i18n content to transifex
+    - **i18n-push** used to push the extracted i18n content to transifex

-    - **translate:update** used to pull the translation content on transifex, generate and update the local translation file
+    - **i18n-update** used to pull the translation content on transifex, generate and update the local translation file